Sabie

 Sabie is also a tourism based town and relies on the steady flow of tourists year round to keep the community economy going.
 There are many attractions in and around the town itself.
-Of these the most popular is the Lone Creek Falls about 10 km outside of town.
+Of these the most popular is the Lone Creek Falls about 10 km outside town.
 There are many other waterfalls in the area, such as the Bridal Veil, Maria Shire, Horseshoe, Forest Falls, and the Sabie River falls situated within the town itself.

 Tourism

 A large portion of the tourism is taken up by the adventurous mountain bikers that make their way to the downhill slaloms in the pine forests.
 One of these is the Noon to Moon which is a 10-hour endurance relay race for teams of 3.
 Teams complete as many laps as possible around a 7.5 km course of single track.
 The start is at 12 noon from the Castle Rock Camp site in Sabie and includes 3 hours of night riding.
 There are many kilometres of flowing single tracks which make this town a must to visit for mountain bikers.

 There is also trout fly fishing in the Sabie River which is regularly stocked.
 Permits are required to fish.

 Sabie has its own brewery located on 45 Main road.

+The main street of Sabie is home to several shops and businesses.